 - Membership in a local gym or associations

 - Family or spouse from the country.

-Once you qualify as bona fide resident, after completing one full tax year, you can apply this status to the date your residency there began until the date you leave.
+After completing one full calendar year, you qualify as bona fide resident.
+You can apply this status from the date you began your residency until the date you abandon your foreign residence.

 Determining an expat’s intention to return to the United States is not always straightforward.
 For example, expats on a long-term assignment or local contract could qualify if they meet the other requirements above.